microsoft/fhir-loader/readme.md

    + Function App
    + EventGrid

-2. You must have the policy assigned to read/write KeyVault Secrets in the speicified keyvault.
+2. You must have the policy assigned to read/write KeyVault Secrets in the specified Key Vault.

 # Deployment
 1. [Open Azure Cloud Shell](https://shell.azure.com) you can also access this from [Azure Portal](https://portal.azure.com)